bitovi/academy/src/technology-consulting/6-building-rapport.md

 #### Exercise

-Unexpected Roadblocks: Midway through a project, a key team member falls ill, causing potential delays.
+**Unexpected roadblocks:** Midway through a project, a key team member falls ill, causing potential delays.
 How would you adjust the project plan and leverage team expertise to stay on track?

-### Use Effective Project Management Tools and Techniques
+### Use effective project management tools and techniques

 Choosing and using the right tools and techniques to manage your project efficiently and effectively can make a significant difference in its success.

 - **Keep project management software updated:** Ensure tools like Jira are always up to date to reflect current progress.
 This helps in tracking tasks and identifying bottlenecks early.
 - **Manage your time efficiently:** Use techniques like the Pomodoro Technique or time-blocking to stay focused and productive.
 These methods help in managing your workload and reducing distractions.
-- **Implement risk management:** Apply risk management frameworks to identify, assess, and mitigate risks throughout the project lifecycle.
-Regular risk assessments and mitigation planning are essential for project stability.

 Tips and techniques:

-- **Customize Dashboards:** Personalize project management dashboards to highlight key metrics and deadlines, making it easier to track progress at a glance.
+- **Customize dashboards:** Personalize project management dashboards to highlight key metrics and deadlines, making it easier to track progress at a glance.

 Questions to reflect: